angelrps/MasterDataScience_FinalProject/README.md

 This project has been developed by [Ángel Ruiz-Peinado Sánchez](https://www.linkedin.com/in/angelruizpeinado/).
 Final Project - Master in Data Science - [KSchool](https://www.kschool.com/) Madrid.

-***I am currently doing some modifications to this readme file and the info may not be shown in the appropriate order.
-Please, read the [wiki](https://github.com/angelrps/MasterDataScience_FinalProject/wiki) for an in-depth understanding of the porject.
-Apologies for the inconvenience.***

 * [1_Introduction](#1_Introduction)
 * [2_Methodology](#2_Methodology)
    * [2_1_Data Engineering](#2_1_Data-Engineering)